 Download the plugin directly from WordPress.org, and you can click the image on the right to see the full admin options screen.
 Here’s a video, made back in 2014.
 Although branded differently, the plugin is essentially the same with a few more options.

 What tasks do you routinely need to perform on a new WordPress site, which aren’t already listed above?
 Please let me know in the comments…

 Are you looking for a set of tools to manage your own website visibility?
 Check out SEMrush for a free trial.
-I’ve been a customer of theirs for years, and use it for all of our local client businesses.
+I’ve been a customer and affiliate of theirs for years, and use it for all of our local client businesses.